 To Make the Roasted Corn and Potato Chowder:

 - Cut across the slices of bacon to make 1/2-inch strips.
 In a soup pot over medium heat, cook the bacon, stirring frequently, until it is crisp.
 Use a slotted spoon to transfer the crispy bacon to a paper towel lined plate.
-Set it aside -no snitching!- until the soup is almost done.
+Set it aside.

-- Drain all but 1/4 cup of the bacon grease.
+- Drain all but 3 tablespoons of the bacon grease.
 You can eyeball it: you don't need to be precise.
-Add the butter to the bacon grease and place the pan over medium low heat.
-Add the onions and a pinch of salt and cook, stirring frequently, until the onions are translucent.
-Add the garlic in and stir, cooking for an additional minute.
+Add the onions, carrots, celery, and a pinch of salt and cook, stirring frequently, until the onions are translucent.

 Nutritional information is an estimate and provided to you as a courtesy.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.